temirov/ctx/NOTES.md

         6b.
 MCP advertisement
         6c.
 Readme documentation
       - Implemented `internal/docs/githubdoc` fetcher, new `doc` CLI command with GitHub integration, MCP wiring, and regression tests for jspreadsheet, marked, and beercss documentation flows.
+  - [ ] [CT-18] Intelligent document retrieval.
+Add the best efforts for document retrieval from the github repos.
+Make educated guesses and develop a heuristics to identify if a package is on github and has documentation under `tree/master/docs`.
+Implement under --docs-attempt flag.
+Expected behaviour is to identify the versions of the 3rd party packages and look up their documentation on github and retrieve it intelligently.
+This is for in-code dependencies only.
+The implementation of the retrieval shall be shared between the `doc` flag and  `--docs-attempt`

 ### Improvements